 3. Submission and reviewing

 All manuscripts must be submitted via Editorial Manager.
-You may like to use the Submission Checklist to help you prepare your manuscript.
-The Journal operates a policy of anonymous (double blind) peer review.
+The Journal operate a policy of anonymous (double blind) peer review.
 We also operate a triage process in which submissions that are out of scope or otherwise inappropriate will be rejected by the editors without external peer review to avoid unnecessary delays.
 Before submitting, please read the terms and conditions of submission and the declaration of competing interests.
+You may also like to use the Submission Checklist to help you prepare your paper.

 4. Manuscript requirements

 • Contributions must be typed in double spacing with wide margins.
 All sheets must be numbered.

 • Manuscripts should be preceded by a title page which includes a full list of authors and their affiliations, as well as the corresponding author's contact details.
 You may like to use this template.
 When entering the author names into Editorial Manager, the corresponding author will be asked to provide a CRediT contributor role to classify the role that each author played in creating the manuscript.
 Please see the Project CRediT website for a list of roles.

 • All papers must include a structured abstract of up to 250 words with the following headings: Purpose, Methods, Results, Conclusions.